-- Keeping Children Safe In Education Full guidance - School Strategic Child Protection & Safeguarding Policy - What to Do if you are worried a child is being abused - The School safeguarding whistle blowing guidance. - 7.1 All adults working with or on behalf of children have a professional, moral and legal responsibility to safeguard and promote the welfare of children.
-This includes a responsibility to be alert to possible abuse, neglect, exploitation and violent extremist radicalisation and to record and report concerns to staff identified with child protection responsibilities within the school. - 7.2 This responsibility is outlined in KCSiE 2016 which refers to the following: - Sec 175 and 157 Education Act 2002 - Working Together to Safeguard Children 2015 - Teacher Standards 2012 - The Prevent Duty Guidance 2015 - Serious Crime Act 2015 (FGM & 'Honour' violence).
+- Keeping Children Safe In Education Full guidance. - School Strategic Child Protection & Safeguarding Policy. - What to Do if you are worried a child is being abused. - The School safeguarding whistle blowing guidance. - 7.1 All staff in school have a professional, moral and legal responsibility to safeguard and promote the welfare of children.
+This includes a responsibility to be alert to indicators of abuse, neglect, exploitation violent extremist radicalisation and to record and report concerns immediately to staff identified with child protection responsibilities within the school.

+7.2 Early Help